-(1) The thesis advisor and the reviewer determined by the head of the department after the diploma thesis is submitted produce a report which either recommends or does not recommend the thesis for defence.
-The thesis advisor and reviewer submit the reports so that the time limit under paragraph 2 is complied with.

-(2) The reports must be delivered to the student no later than two weeks before the stipulated date of part one of the state final examination; this time limit may be shortened with the consent of the student.

-(3) With the consent of the thesis advisor and the thesis reviewer, the student may take the diploma thesis back for rewriting, the diploma thesis may be taken back by the student up to the time at which any of the reports is delivered.
+- (1) The thesis advisor and the reviewer, who must be at least a graduate of a master's programme of study and is determined by the head of the department after the diploma thesis is submitted produce a report which either recommends or does not recommend the thesis for defence.
+The thesis advisor and reviewer submit the reports so that the time limit under paragraph 2 is complied with. - (2) The reports must be delivered to the student no later than two weeks before the stipulated date of the defence of the diploma thesis; this time limit may be shortened with the consent of the student. - (3) With the consent of the thesis advisor and the thesis reviewer, the student may take the diploma thesis back for rewriting, the diploma thesis may be taken back by the student up to the time at which any of the reports is delivered.